ravigajul/PlayWrightForMe/README.md

 ### Preserve authenticated state

-Run with --load-storage to consume the previously loaded storage from the auth.json.
-This way, all cookies and localStorage will be restored, bringing most web apps to the authenticated state without the need to login again.
-This means you can can continue generating tests from the logged in state.
+Run codegen with --save-storage to save cookies and localStorage at the end of the session.
+This is useful to separately record an authentication step and reuse it later when recording more tests.

 ```javascript
 npx playwright codegen --load-storage=auth.json github.com/microsoft/playwright